 Punta Pacífica

-A high end area on a landfill peninsula that juts into the Pacific Ocean.
-This exclusive neighborhood is next to lavish malls, high rent offices and is home to the most luxurious high rise condos and hotels in Panama with fantastic Ocean Views.
+A high-end area on a landfill peninsula that extends into the Pacific Ocean.
+This exclusive neighborhood is next to lavish malls, high rent offices and is home to the most luxurious high rise condos and hotels in Panama with fantastic sea views.
 Examples include the Ocean Club International Hotel and Tower (formerly Trump Ocean Club International Hotel and Tower).

 Punta Paitilla

 Next to and similar to Punta Pacífica, but older and with fewer new offerings, mostly resales.
 Luxury condos and developed neighborhood has some condo re-sales with fantastic views of the city and ocean.
-It has many amenities like close-by malls, Hotels like the Radisson And Hard Rock Hotel, and the Paitilla Medical Center.
+It has amenities like close-by malls, hotels like the Radisson and Hard Rock Hotel Panama Megapolis, and the Paitilla Medical Center.

 Balboa Avenue

 The banking along the main ocean side boulevard that is the heart of Panama City.
 Home of Panama’s business elite.
-Skyscraper offices and condos offer towering views of the the Pacific and Casco Viejo.
-It is the most modern road in the country, and the most costly kilometer of a road in the world in real estate terms.
+Skyscraper offices and condos offer towering views of the Pacific and Casco Viejo.

 Casco Viejo

 The magnificent antique part of town where French influence is clear among these lovely facades.
-There’s much ink about the potential of this once fabulous area that is quickly being renovated by foreign and local investors alike.
+There’s so much talk about the potential of this fabulous area that is still being renovated by foreign and local investors alike.

 Amador Causeway

-Nightlife, boating and tourism area, home to several projects underway that are excellent investment opportunities.
+Nightlife, boating and tourism area, home to projects that are excellent investment opportunities.
 This area stretches out to the sea and greets ships as they enter the Canal.
-Sweeping views back to the mainland city and Casco Viejo.
+Sweeping views return to the mainland city and Casco Viejo.

 Another spot in Panama City that should be on any nature lover’s list is the newly opened Biomuseo, at the base of the Causeway.